thomas-lehmann-private/bitburner-scripts/README.md

 If root access is missing xnuke is called and when succeeded the hacking is following.
 As long the hacking level is sufficient and the server has enough money `ns.hack` is called.
 If there is not enough money `ns.grow` is called.

+## xthreads.js

+The script can be used with `run xthreads.js <host> <script>`.

+It's calculating the threads you can use to run the script on given server printing it to the terminal.

+## xscp.js

+The script can be used with `run xscp.js`.

+ - It does copy all .js files from 'home' to all purchased servers.
+ - It is assumed that you run the script on 'home'.